wso2-attic/private-paas-cartridges/common/plugins/README.md

-# WSO2 Private Pass - Cartridge Init Scripts
+# WSO2 Private Pass - Cartridge Common plugins

-An init script will be placed in cartridge images to be executed at the cartridge instance startup.
-Once executed, it will fetch payload data passed to the cartridge instance and execute puppet agent.
+Those common plugins are used commonly in all the cartridges.